thorisson/v192/_posts/2022-04-03-steunebrink22a.md

   cannot exist at all.
 In this extended abstract, we argue that both of these perspectives are misconceived.
 We provide a pragmatic definition of general intelligence, grounded in fundamental business and engineering requirements.
-We explain why a ‘deployed regression model’ (such as deep learning) cannot meet this criterion for \emph{generality}
+We explain why a ‘deployed regression model’ (such as deep learning) cannot meet this criterion for <i>generality</i>
   of intelligence.
-We then proceed to describe the \ARC system, designed and implemented to meet this criterion.
+We then proceed to describe the Holon system, designed and implemented to meet this criterion.
 layout: inproceedings
 series: Proceedings of Machine Learning Research